 About 1 kWh Solar Panel Systems

 When comparing household scale solar panel systems, a 1 kWh system is the least powerful of the bunch.
-Because of this, the 1 kWh unit is unlikely to completely fulfil the energy demands of an average UK household, results from estimates suggest that the average home in Great Britain uses at least 3,000 kWh of electricity per year.
+Because of this, the 1 kWh unit is unlikely to completely fulfill the energy demands of an average UK household, results from estimates suggest that the average home in Great Britain uses at least 3,000 kWh of electricity per year.

 If you are interested in purchasing a solar panel system that is perfect for your home, we are here to help you find your best deal!
 Simply fill in the contact form with your needs and preferences and we will connect you with our qualified suppliers.
 You will get up to four, free, non-binding solar system quotes!